 A Guide to Bed Sores/Pressure Sore Negligence Compensation Claims – How To Claim?

-By Mark Ainsdale.
-Last Updated 3rd August 2021.
-Welcome to our guide on how to make pressure sore claims.
+By Daniel Archer.
+Last Updated On 4th April 2022.
+Welcome to our guide on how to make pressure sore claims, also known as bed sores compensation claims.

 Here, we explain how personal injury claims work and how you could get the bed sores compensation you deserve.
-We have also updated our guide with a compensation calculator table to help you see how much you could claim for pressure sores.
+We have also updated our guide with a compensation calculator table to help you see how much you could potentially receive from pressure sore claims.

 Pressure on the skin for prolonged periods of time can often cause injuries to the skin and the underlying tissue, and these are known as bed sores or pressure ulcers.
-It is estimated that at least 500,000 people per year may develop a pressure ulcer or bedsore in the UK.
+According to the Health Foundation charity, it’s estimated that at least 500,000 people per year may develop a pressure ulcer or bedsore in the UK.
 Although anyone can experience a pressure ulcer, they are usually prevalent in immobile and confined to a bed or chair or those in a wheelchair, such as patients in a hospital or those in a care or residential home.

 In fact, 2 out of 3 people who experience pressure ulcers are over the age of seventy.
 Any situation where a person is immobile and sat or lying down for long periods of time will increase the chances of developing a pressure ulcer.